A former principal of an Australian Jewish school sentenced to 15 years for child sex abuse

 Malka Leifer, 56, must serve at least 11 years and six months of the sentence before she can be considered for early release.
 As soon as she is released from a Victoria state prison, she will likely be deported to her native Israel.

-Leifer was principal of Melbourne’s ultra-Orthodox Adass Israel School when she abused sisters Dassi Erlick and Elly Sapper between 2004 and 2007.
-Erlick was aged 16 and Sapper 17 when the abuse began.
+Leifer was principal of Melbourne’s ultra-Orthodox Adass Israel School when she abused sisters Dassi Erlich and Elly Sapper between 2004 and 2007.
+Erlich was 16 and Sapper 17 when the abuse began.

 The Associated Press does not usually identify victims of sexual abuse, but the sisters have chosen to identify themselves in the media.

+“This has been one of the most traumatizing, destabilizing and awful, painful, paths to justice,” Erlich told reporters.

+“But today really marks the end of this chapter of our lives and opens the chapter to us healing,” she added.

 A Victoria County Court jury in April convicted her of 18 of 27 charges of sex abuse that she was tried on.
 The most serious convictions were on six counts of rape, each carrying a potential maximum sentence of 25 years in prison.
+Leifer was found not guilty of five charges relating to Meyer’s allegations.

 In sentencing, Judge Mark Gamble described Liefer’s offending against vulnerable victims as predatory and persistent.

-Note: This version has corrected the spelling of Erlich’s name.